 LGiU Australia is an information an resource service committed to providing councillors, CEOs, council officers and others in local government with access to the information, insight and ideas they need through policy briefings, data analysis, events, timely bulletins and shared best practice from around Australia and internationally.

-In this blog post, LGiU Australia’s Merle Zierke provides an update on the brief history of LGiU, outlines LGiU Australia’s vision and purpose, and for the proposed opportunity for councils to get involved as members.
+In this blog post we provide an update on the brief history of LGiU, outlines LGiU Australia’s vision and purpose, and for the proposed opportunity for councils to get involved as members, and how LGiU Australia will be with councils every step of the COVID-19 response and recovery phases.
 It will be of interest to councillors, CEOs and council officers interested in understanding the vision and opportunity to participate as members in the establishment and ongoing sustainability of LGiU Australia.

 What is LGiU Australia?

 LGiU Australia is a member-led information service and think tank that provides councils with the information, insight and ideas they need through policy briefings, a daily local government news digest, and shared best practice in the form of summary case studies.
-It also provides a national and international platform for collaboration and sharing best practice, and developing new ideas with other local councils.
+It also provides a national and international platform for collaboration and sharing best practice, and developing new ideas with other local councils in Australia and abroad.

 “At LGIU, we know that local government fulfils its potential when it has access to the best information, insight and ideas from home and abroad.
 Our ambition is to be the world’s leading knowledge hub for local government and to create a global network of local authorities, public servants and politicians supporting each other to strengthen local democracy, improve public services and meet the complex challenges of the 21st century.”

 Brief history of LGiU

 LGiU has been operating in the UK for over thirty years and over that time it has matured into a think tank with an explicit focus on making a case for more effective local democracy, increased localism, and stronger local government.
 The three key reasons for the focus on localism are: